Turton and Edgworth railway station

-Its neighbouring stations are still operational, Entwistle being an unmanned platform halt, but Bromley Cross with its staffed booking office.
+Its neighbouring stations are still operational, Entwistle being an unstaffed platform halt, but Bromley Cross with its staffed booking office.
 There have been calls to reopen the station by the Ribble Valley Rail user group.

 Signal Box

 The original box was a Yardley/Smith type 1 brick structure as survives today at nearby Bromley Cross.
 It had a 20 lever Smith and Yarley frame and opened in 1876, possibly under the original name of Chapeltown.
 In 1927 the box received a new LNWR type 5 top and a 20 lever L&Y rear-mounted frame.
 The box finally closed in August 1975 when the crossing became automated and with the box ceasing to be a block post in 1973.